Aarthitarhia/Happiness_report/README.md

 # Happiness_report

-In this project, we will train a Linear Regression model and AWS Sagemaker Linear Learner to predict the life expectancy.
+In this case study, we have been handed over a data that contains happiness score and rank for various countries in the world along with their other attributes.

-This data was initially obtained WHO and United Nations Website.
-Data contains features like year, status, life expectancy, adult mortality, infant deaths, percentage of expenditure, alcohol etc.
+Our aim of the project is to cluster these countries based on other attributes to understand more about the countries and their associated scores.